 Scanning data will support the ongoing conservation of the entire industrial settlement, especially the historic buildings.
 The digital modelling shows how the buildings sit within the geography of the Clyde Valley and Falls of Clyde.
 The 3D model may be used in future to take the site ‘back in time’ and show how it evolved over 250 years.

-We continue to reuse the data as we work with the New Lanark Trust on its Heritage Lottery Fund-funded project to create a virtual experience of the 'Museum Stair' tenement building, which is closed to the public.
+We continue to reuse the data as we work with the New Lanark Trust on its The National Lottery Heritage Fund funded project to create a virtual experience of the 'Museum Stair' tenement building, which is closed to the public.
 We've also run schools workshops to show local pupils how we collected and processed the data and how it is now used.

 Learn more about the history of New Lanark.